pcaston/OpenPeerPower.github.io/source/_docs/installation/freenas.markdown

 Start the Open Peer Power jail

 {% highlight bash %}
-sudo iocage start HomeAssistant
+sudo iocage start OpenPeerPower
 {% endhighlight %}

 Connect to the Open Peer Power jail and verify that you see the modem devices

 {% highlight bash %}
-sudo iocage console HomeAssistant
+sudo iocage console OpenPeerPower
 {% endhighlight %}

 {% highlight bash %}